Obstructed Thickenings and Supermanifolds: Concluding Remarks

 \section{Concluding Remarks}

 A common technique in studies of supersymmetric sigma-models and field theories is to move from the superspace formulation to the component formulation, which is achieved by carrying out a Berezin integral at some stage.
-See \cite{FREEDSUSY, DELFREEDSUSY} for a more in depth treatment of this general procedure for superspace Lagrangians.
+See \cite{FREEDSUSY, DELFREEDSUSY} for details of this general procedure for superspace Lagrangians.
 Importantly, employing this technique allows for well studied methods from geometry to become readily applicable to calculate quantities of interest.
 There are however instances in which this technique will not be well-defined and this issue, of well-definedness, can be directly related to the subtleties of obstruction theory.
 A motivating example highlighting precisely this issue is superstring theory---the quantities of interest here being scattering amplitudes for the superstring.
-For more on this topic see \cite{HOKERPHONG1, HOKER1}. \\\\ In light of these observations we might view obstruction theory as being that theory dictating the interplay between geometry and supergeometry---at least in the complex-analytic setting.
+For more on this topic see \cite{HOKERPHONG1, HOKER1}.
 It is a hope of the author that obstruction theory can provide insights into supersymmetric theories more generally.
 For instance, as a means to study certain supersymmetric field theories within the superspace formulation itself.
 At the very least, it seems clear that to circumvent some of the issues plaguing superstring theory, further developments in complex supergeometry will be desirable and these will certainly require a greater understanding of obstruction theory.

 \\